-- Academic Requirements - o Grades will be checked weekly on Monday morning.
-Students who appear on Monday's EOP list will be ineligible to participate beginning Tuesday morning, they remain ineligible through the following Monday. - At the beginning of each quarter the EOP grade check will be run after the first two weeks of the quarter.
+- Grades will be checked weekly on Monday morning.
+Students who appear on Monday's EOP list will be ineligible to participate beginning Tuesday morning, and they remain ineligible through the following Monday. - At the beginning of each quarter the EOP grade check will be run after the first two weeks of the quarter.
 EOP for attendance and behavior will still be in effect. - Any student with failing grades in more than one class/credit will be ineligible to participate that week.
-Coaches may still require athletes to attend practice or games but athletes may not participate in games. - EOP will also apply to marching band and pep band. - Attendance Requirements - Attendance will be checked throughout the school year.
-Any student with more than 5% unexcused absences of the amount of days school has been in session will be ineligible to participate for one week. - Behavior Requirements The following situations will result in a student being ineligible for one week: - o Currently serving an out-of-school suspension or placed in in-school discipline as a disposition from a principal will result in ineligibility for remainder of the day(s) suspended or spent in in-school discipline. - o Any other actions considered inappropriate or incorrigible at the discretion of the school administration.
+Coaches may still require athletes to attend practice or games, but athletes may not participate in games. - $\circ~$ EOP will also apply to marching band and pep band.

+- Attendance/Tardiness Requirements - Excessive unexcused absences or tardiness beyond ten (10) per quarter will result in students being placed on EOP. - Behavior Requirements: - The following situations will result in a student being ineligible for one week: - Currently serving an out-of-school suspension or placed in in-school discipline as a disposition from a principal will result in ineligibility for remainder of the day(s) suspended or spent in in-school discipline. - Any other actions considered inappropriate or incorrigible at the discretion of the school administration.

 A school generated email will be sent to student's email notifying students they are on EOP for that week.
-An automated voice message/email will be sent to each student's parent/guardian notifying them their student/s is on EOP for that particular week.
+An automated voice message/email will be sent to each student's parent/ guardian notifying them their student/s is on EOP for that week.